Terradue/doc-tep-geohazards/source/tutorials/active-fire-detect.rst

 * Use the default value **None**

+..
+NOTE:: you can also specify manually an AOI in WKT format, or draw an area on the map using the search tool and get its value from the *Magic tool wizard*

 F1_BT threshold for daily acquisitions
 --------------------------------------

+F1_BT threshold in Kelvin degrees for daily acquisitions (descending passes)

 * Use the default value **325**

 BT difference threshold for daily acquisitions
 ----------------------------------------------

+BT difference threshold in Kelvin degrees for daily acquisitions (descending passes)

 * Use the default value **18**

 F1_BT threshold for night acquisitions
 --------------------------------------

+F1_BT threshold in Kelvin degrees for night acquisitions (ascending passes)

 * Use the default value **315**

 BT difference threshold for night acquisitions
 ----------------------------------------------

+BT difference threshold for night acquisitions

 * Use the default value **15**